SafeExamBrowser/seb-server-setup/docs/install-production.rst

 TLS Setup
 ...........

-The production tls setup comes with a webservice and GUI-service bundled single server setup defined in the usual sebserver.Docker file, a simple and integrated MariaDB setup that uses just the official MariaDB Docker image, and a reverse proxy using the official nginx:latest Docker image.
+The production tls setup comes with the webservice and the GUI-service bundled in single server setup defined in the usual sebserver.Docker file.
+A simple and integrated MariaDB setup that uses just the official MariaDB Docker image, and a reverse proxy using the official nginx:latest Docker image.
-There is also a initial setup service that is defined in setup.Dockerfile and that in this case does only the initial password handling that is needed in the initial setup.
-And all is bundled together within the docker-compose.yml configuration file.
+There is also a initial setup service that is defined in setup.Dockerfile and that in this case does the initial password handling that is needed for the initial setup.
+All is bundled together within the docker-compose.yml configuration file to run on the same host.
 Additional to the basic setup, this setup contains a nginx app.conf file with HTTPS configuration and a sub-directory "certs" that contains self-signed certificates that are only for documentation purposes and that must be replaced by your singed certificates in step 4. of the installation process.